Administrative forbearance for federal student loans to end on October 1st, 2021.

 If your income has been impacted by COVID-19, or if you’d like to lower your monthly payments to make them more manageable, we can help!
 Our free Explore tool helps you determine if you qualify for federal income-driven repayment (IDR) plans.
 In 3 easy steps, you can reduce or eliminate your payments for the next 12 months.

 With millions of borrowers resuming repayment at the same time, there may be delays in processing requests.
-Be sure to get started today to have your IDR request processed by January 31st.
+Be sure to get started today to have your IDR request processed in time before payments and interest resume.

 Income-driven repayment plans can lower monthly payments potentially down to $0 because they cap required monthly payments in proportion to your discretionary income.
 Meaning if you are unemployed or don’t make enough income relevant to your debt, you may not have a monthly student loan bill.
 IDR plans are easy to enroll in and are a much better option than requested deferment, forbearance, or default!